curbengh/phishing-filter/README.md

 # Phishing URL Blocklist

-> Announcement (2022/05/21): curben.gitlab.io has been migrated to malware-filter.gitlab.io

-A blocklist of phishing websites, based on the [PhishTank](https://www.phishtank.com/) and [OpenPhish](https://openphish.com/) lists.
+A blocklist of phishing websites, curated from [PhishTank](https://www.phishtank.com/), [OpenPhish](https://openphish.com/), [phishunt.io](https://phishunt.io/) and [mitchellkrogza/Phishing.Database](https://github.com/mitchellkrogza/Phishing.Database/blob/master/phishing-domains-ACTIVE.txt).
 Blocklist is updated twice a day.

 There are multiple formats available, refer to the appropriate section according to the program used: